Guardians of the Galaxy (soundtrack): Charts and certifications

 By August 2014, Guardians of the Galaxy: Awesome Mix Vol. 1 had reached the top of the Billboard 200 chart, becoming the first soundtrack album consisting entirely of previously released songs to top the chart.
 By September 2014, Guardians of the Galaxy: Awesome Mix Vol. 1 was the second best-selling soundtrack album in the US with 426,000 copies sold at that time.
 The album was also the second soundtrack album released by Disney Music Group that year to reach No. 1 on the aforementioned chart.
 The album was certified Gold by the Recording Industry Association of America, eight weeks after its release.
 An exclusive vinyl LP edition of the soundtrack was also released on September 16, 2014.
 The vinyl LP has been sold 367,000 units till December, 2019; making the LP 3rd best-selling vinyl album of the decade.
 On November 28, 2014, the soundtrack got a limited edition cassette tape release exclusive to retailers associated with Record Store Day's Black Friday event, and is the first cassette release by Disney Music Group since 2003's Classic Disney: 60 Years of Musical Magic.

 The soundtrack became the fifth best-selling album of 2014, selling a total of 898,000 copies that year.

 In January 2015, the album was certified platinum by the RIAA.
 It has sold 1.75 million total copies in the United States, with 11,000 coming from cassette sales.
 Worldwide, Guardians of the Galaxy: Awesome Mix Vol. 1 sold over 2.5 million copies in 2014.
+As of January 2023, it has been certified 3x Platinum by the RIAA.